Your checklist for savvy dog ownership

 Hopefully you’ll never need to put it into practice, but it’s vital to know first aid for dogs in case of accident or sudden illness.
-Several organisations, such as Britain’s Blue Cross, offer a wealth of useful info online to get you started – try a simple search with the keywords “first aid for dogs” or “pet first aid”.
+Several organisations, such as the Blue Cross, offer a wealth of useful info online to get you started – try a simple search with the keywords “first aid for dogs” or “pet first aid”.
 You’ll also find dozens of books and apps on canine first aid.
-It’s essential to get your dog to a vet at once if an emergency occurs – nothing can take the place of prompt hands-on professional care from a qualified and experienced veterinary surgeon.
-Also, it’s important to have a plan in place for your dog’s care in case you are ill or otherwise unable to care for him temporarily.
+It’s essential to get your dog to a vet immediately if an emergency occurs – nothing can take the place of prompt hands-on professional care from a qualified and experienced veterinary surgeon.
+It’s also important to have a plan in place for your dog’s care in case you are ill or otherwise unable to care for them temporarily.
 Enlist a trusted friend to act as an emergency carer for your dog.

 To neuter or not to neuter?

 If you aren’t planning to breed your dog then it’s time to speak with your vet about whether or not neutering is right for your dog.
 Consider all sides of the issue carefully and choose what’s right for your individual pet.
 Animal shelters are often bursting at the seams with unwanted pets awaiting loving forever homes, so if you choose not to spay or neuter your dog you’ll need to be extra vigilant about not contributing to the number of unplanned litters already born each year.